This section of documentation covers use of the Rancher orchestrator as a Kubernetes provisioner.

 CSI (Container Storage Interface) Note

-CSI is the future standard that enables storage drivers to release on their own schedule.
+CSI is the de facto standard that enables storage drivers to release on their own schedule.
 This allows storage vendors to upgrade, update, and enhance their drivers without the need to update Kubernetes source code, or follow Kubernetes release cycles.

 CSI communication between StorageOS and Kubernetes is currently not possible when using RancherOS because of restricted access to the Linux Socket created by the Kubelet.

-CSI communication is fully supported by StorageOS if the Kubernetes cluster is deployed with another supported Linux Distribution.
+CSI communication is fully supported by StorageOS if the Kubernetes cluster is deployed with a supported Linux Distribution.